Robin (character): Dick Grayson

 In Frank Miller's Dark Knight Universe, Grayson's origin differs in various ways to the official DC Comics Universe.
-As seen in the All Star Batman and Robin title, he is a twelve-year-old boy who performs in the circus with his two parents, as the Flying Graysons.
+As seen in the All Star Batman and Robin title, he is a twelve-year-old boy who performs in the circus with his parents as the Flying Graysons.
 Bruce Wayne had come to the show many times to watch him perform his stunts.
 One night, while Wayne watches the show with reporter Vicki Vale, the Graysons perform an amazing feat.
 The audience begin to cheer and clap when suddenly a man arrives and shoots Grayson's parents in the head.

 Batman takes out the gunman while some corrupt Gotham City Police officers take Dick Grayson into custody.
 They take him instead to a place outside Gotham City, into a deserted stretch of forest where they torture or execute people, but Batman comes to the rescue.
 Batman takes Dick into the Batmobile and asks him to join him in his crusade against crime in Gotham City.
 Dick agrees to join the crusade.
 Upon arrival in the Batcave, Batman intends for Dick to survive in the cave without any help.
 However Alfred Pennyworth takes pity on Dick and gives him a meal and a decent place to sleep.
 Batman is displeased, as he wants Dick to go through the same things he did, whether Dick likes it or not.